-Based on a data driven approach to facilitate a 5-year trim cycle, Duke Energy Indiana will review and clear vegetation as needed from approximately 20% of distribution system miles annually.
-Vegetation maintenance may include tree pruning, mechanical limb removal, brush cutting/mastication, herbicide application, and tree removal.
-The primary objective of the Duke Energy Indiana Vegetation Management Program is to control the growth of incompatible vegetation and mitigate hazard trees along its electric lines to help provide reliable service to its customers by limiting or eliminating the possibility of contact by vegetation that has grown towards or could fall into the overhead distribution lines.
+Based on a data driven approach to facilitate a 5-year trim cycle, Duke Energy Indiana will review, and clear vegetation as needed from approximately 20% of distribution system miles annually.
+Vegetation maintenance may include taking trees down, pruning limbs, mechanical limb removal, brush cutting/mastication, and herbicide application.
+The primary objective of the Duke Energy Indiana Vegetation Management Program is to control the growth of incompatible vegetation and mitigating hazard trees along its electric lines to help provide reliable service to its customers by limiting or eliminating the possibility of contact by vegetation that has grown towards or could fall into the overhead distribution lines.
 This is accomplished by using qualified personnel to monitor the condition of the utility rights-of-way and by initiating various vegetation control practices to reduce, manage, or eliminate incompatible growth.

-The consistent implementation of industry accepted vegetation management practices reduces the likelihood of tree and power line conflicts, as well as service interruptions, and promotes full utilization of the operating system.
+The consistent implementation of industry accepted vegetation management practices reduces the likelihood of tree and power line conflicts, as well as service interruptions, and allows for the full utilization of the operating system.